Asian-Nation :: Asian American History, Demographics, & Issues

 This development is happening at a time when the pool of underrepresented students of color applying for college is actually declining.
 This means that even as affirmative action is being validated, the numbers of disadvantaged Blacks and Latino students may still decline.
 At the same time, the numbers of Asian American college applicants continues to grow, as does the proportions of students who are of Asian ancestry on major university campuses all around the country.

 It is becoming more clear to me each day that most Asian Americans do not need affirmative action any longer.
 However, notice that I said “most.”
 A few still do, namely Cambodians, Hmong, Laotians, etc. Thankfully, many colleges have recognized this and are targeting these specific Asian ethnic groups, rather than the entire Asian American racial category.
-Does this mean that most Asian Americans are being hurt by affirmative action programs, similar to what many Whites are arguing?
-I still say no.

 New Asian American Voters Survey